michaelmosmann/silk/userguide/intro.md

 Also dynamic dependencies are partially resolved to the `Injectron` to use.
 This is actually faster than using `Provider`s that would be necessary without service methods.
 Last but not least the costs of the service interface and `ServiceMethod` interface invocation are monomorphic so they might even be inlined by JVMs what makes them very fast.

+### Adding Cross-Functional Behavior
+The uniformity of service methods also allows to add behaviors to all of them that usually done with AOP.
+For example logging can be added before and/or after all invocation of `ServiceMethod`s.

+The test `TestServiceInvocationBinds` shows a complete example.

 ## Data Types